vapor-community/postman-provider/README.md

 }
 ```

-*Note: The values are the *initial* environment variables, not the current.*
+*Note: The values are the *initial* environment variable values, not the current.*

 ### Updating Your Environment